A Maharishi Ayurveda View on Almonds

 How to Eat Them

 You can mix almonds in your grains and cook them together.
 Add toasted almonds to your salads, or blend them with the salad dressing.
 Toasting enhances the flavor of the nuts and helps their digestibility.
 Blend almonds with dates and raisins and add them to your breakfast cereal.
-Make an almond milk-shake or a fruit smoothie for a satisfying drink.
-Mixed with walnuts, sunflower seeds, dates and raisins, they provide a delicious and nutritious snack, you can take with you to school or work.
-Spread Organic Almond Butter on your bread for breakfast.
-Add Almond Energy Drink to milk and desserts.
+Make an almond milk shake or a fruit smoothie for a satisfying drink.
+Mixed with walnuts, sunflower seeds, dates and raisins, they provide a delicious and nutritious snack you can take with you to school or work.
+Spread organic almond butter on your bread for breakfast.
 Since they go with everything, there is no excuse for not including them in your diet.